tensorflow/tensorflow/tensorflow/examples/custom_ops_doc/simple_hash_table/README.md

   Status Find(const Tensor& key, Tensor* value, const Tensor& default_value) {
     // Note that tf_shared_lock could be used instead of mutex_lock
-    // in ops that do not not modify data protected by a mutex, but
+    // in ops that do not modify data protected by a mutex, but
     // go/totw/197 recommends using exclusive lock instead of a shared
     // lock when the lock is not going to be held for a significant amount
     // of time.